Curt Casali Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 22nd in the league.

-- The Dodgers have a 4.46 team ERA that ranks 20th across all MLB pitching staffs.
+- The Dodgers have a 4.59 team ERA that ranks 23rd among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.